 Yuri Vasilievich Kondratyuk (1897-1942): Born as Aleksandr Shargei, he took a new name to avoid persecution during the Russian Revolution.
 Kondratyuk wrote visionary works on spaceflight and rocketry.
 He suggested using space vehicles that had two or more modules that could use the Earth’s gravity to ‘sling-shot’ a manned vehicle to the Moon; this was the first ‘Lunar Orbiter Rendezvous’ proposal.
 His ideas were used by NASA for the Apollo lunar landing missions.

-Kondratyuk was born as Aleksandr Ignatyevich Shargei on June 21, 1897 in the city of Poltava, in what is now the Ukraine.
+Kondratyuk was born as Aleksandr Ignatyevich Shargei on June 21, 1897 in the city of Poltava, in what is now Ukraine.
 He attended the Great Polytechnic School in what is now St. Petersburg, Russia but was drafted into the army at the outbreak of World War I in 1914.
 During the war, he began to write down his ideas of interplanetary flight.
-One of these was to use a modular spacecraft to reach the Moon: One part of the vehicle would stay in lunar orbit while the other, smaller portion of the craft would lander landed on the Moon’s surface.
+One of these was to use a modular spacecraft to reach the Moon: One part of the vehicle would stay in lunar orbit while the other, smaller portion of the lander craft would land on the Moon’s surface.
 The lander would then return to rendezvous with the orbiter.
-He also calculated the trajectory to take a spacecraft from Earth to the Koon and back.
+He also calculated the trajectory to take a spacecraft from Earth to the Moon and back.
 This is now known as “Kondratyuk’s route” or “Kondratyuk’s loop”.

 In that time, he wrote “Conquest of Interplanetary Space”, a self-published book on rocket motion and the colonization of space.
 In another work he suggested using a gravitational slingshot trajectory to accelerate a spacecraft.
 Kondratyuk’s discoveries were made independently of Konstantin Tsiolkovsky who also worked on spaceflight issues at that time.